Graphon Mixtures: Experiments

 \section{Experiments}

 We conduct experiments with synthetic and real data on a standard laptop.
-As a baseline comparison method for degree prediction, we use scale-free graph properties discussed in \cite{bollobas2001degree}.
-Another simple comparison method detailed in Appendix \ref{app:experiments} is used for estimating $U$.
 As the evaluation metric we use the Mean Absolute Percentage Error (MAPE) given by $100\times \frac{1}{N}\sum_{i=1}^N \frac{| \hat{y}_i - y_i|}{y_i}$.
-For degree prediction $y_i$ denotes the top-$k$ degree values and for estimating $U$, $y_i$ denotes the mass-partition elements $p_i$.
+For degree prediction, $y_i$ denotes the top-$k$ degree values and for estimating $U$, $y_i$ denotes the mass-partition elements $p_i$.
 More details of the experiments are given in Appendix \ref{app:experiments}.